 Word Ribbon on the Header & Footer tab with the Previous option shown in a red box

-The different Headers is where the issue lies.
+The different Headers are where the issue lies.

 If this is happening to you try the following steps to correct your file.